 U.S. representative from Texas, 46

-The former Texas congressman, who lost a bid to unseat Republican incumbent Sen. Ted Cruz in a surprisingly competitive 2018 U.S. Senate race, announced his bid for the Democratic nomination in March.
+The former Texas congressman, who lost a bid to unseat Republican Sen. Ted Cruz in a surprisingly competitive 2018 U.S. Senate race, is attempting to lean on the donor base he established during that high-profile race.

-O'Rourke has visited more cities and towns than any other candidate in the 2020 presidential race.
+O'Rourke’s campaign says he has visited more cities and towns than any candidate in the 2020 presidential race.

 “It’s hard to make a rational case for an emergency declaration or troops on the border or any amount of additional border wall or border fencing or steel slats.
 The border has never been as safe and secure as it is now."